 Now The Early Hour has become somewhere (online) for other parents to come first thing and read/look at something enlightening, funny, motivating, shocking, thought-provoking… and feel a little bit connected to all the other early risers.
 Like me.
 You’re not alone.

-Interviews, so far, have included: Arianna Huffington on sleep and her morning routine, Benjamin Zephaniah on poetry and politics, the founder of Ella’s Kitchen – Paul Lindley – on building his baby food empire, Rudimental’s DJ Locksmith on fatherhood and touring, filmmaker Corinna McFarlane (The Silent Storm, starring Damian Lewis) on women in film, and Raymond Blanc on eating out sustainably.
+Interviews, so far, have included: Arianna Huffington on sleep and her morning routine, Benjamin Zephaniah on poetry and politics, the founder of Ella’s Kitchen – Paul Lindley – on building his baby food empire, Rudimental’s DJ Locksmith on fatherhood and touring, children’s book author Dame Jacqueline Wilson on mornings and writing, and Raymond Blanc on eating out sustainably.

 Who makes it happen?

 Founder and Editor-in-chief: Annie Ridout

 I write for The Guardian and Red Magazine, and I’m a regular blogger for BabyCentre.
 I speak about parenting and feminist issues on radio (BBC Radio 5, Resonance FM, the Niall Boylan Show) and have made TV appearances, including BBC’s Victoria Derbyshire show.
-I’m a full time mum to my three-year-old daughter and six-month-old son.
+I’m a (nearly) full time mum to my three-year-old daughter and six-month-old son.

 Contributing Editor: Lauren Davies